muratk3n/thirdwave/en/README.md

 ---

-On occasion I used to watch live CSPAN programs while I was in US..
+I used to watch live CSPAN programs sometimes while I was in US..
 When Trent Lott made that infamous comment I saw that shit live.
 I was like 'that didnt sound right...'. 🤔 Dude was destroyed few weeks later.

 ---